 Can I use CSS transitions and interactions together?

-We don’t recommend you use CSS transitions and interactions together because they may conflict when animating.
+We don’t recommend you use CSS transitions and interactions together on the same element/property because they may conflict when animating.